About us

 Outreach

-These three areas allow better understand the origin of inequalities, their costs for society as a whole, and contribute to changing the way the problem is perceived.
+These three areas allow better understand the root causes of inequality, its costs to society as a whole, and help change the way the problem is perceived.

-Talking about inequalities can arouse conflicting positions and criticisms are an opportunity for dialogue. and criticism is an opportunity for dialogue.
+Talking about inequality can spark conflicting viewpoints, and criticism provides an opportunity for dialogue.

-In this process, TREES also plays a hinge role between the global south and the global north. global north: connects contexts, disciplines and perspectives so that knowledge circulates in both directions and is nourished by the diversity of experiences.
+In this process, TREES It also plays a pivotal role between the global South and the global North: connects contexts, disciplines and perspectives so that knowledge can flow in both directions and be enriched by the diversity of experiences.

 Imagen del cambio que busca TREES

-The system that produces the ideas, narratives, and conceptual frameworks through which inequalities are inequalities are understood, taught and discussed..
+The system that produces the ideas, narratives, and conceptual frameworks through which inequalities are understood, taught and discussed..
 Thus:

-• When you strengthen the research, teaching and outreach, changes the understanding of inequalities.
+• When research, teaching and outreach, it changes our understanding of inequalities.

-• When the understanding, changes the way in which the problem is perceived and discusses the problem.
+• When understanding, changes the way the issue is perceived and debated.

-• When the public conversation, conditions are created for better decisions, policies and practices.
+• When public conversation, conditions are created for better decisions, policies and practices become possible.

-And when decisions change, real possibilities for social transformation open up.
+And when decisions change, real opportunities for social transformation emerge.

 Meet the team